Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Methods

 \subsubsection{Volumetric Sparse Representation Network (VSR-Net)}

-Despite the great success achieved with many deep reconstruction methods for 2D CT images, directly applying them to clinical HR PCCT imaging is almost infeasible with the conventional GPUs.
-The GPU memory cost for image volume, sinogram storage, and the corresponding backward/forward projection operations becomes a very challenging problem for HR volumetric imaging, invalidating direct methods like AUTOMAP~\cite{zhu2018image} and many other unrolling methods~\cite{he2018optimizing,xu2022convex}.
-Rather than training a network that learns a global representation of a whole volume, we train a network that learns a patch-based representation to overcome the memory limit for volumetric image reconstruction.
+Despite the great successes of deep 2D CT reconstruction methods, directly applying them to clinical HR PCCT for volumetric reconstruction is infeasible on conventional GPUs.
+The GPU memory cost becomes huge for image volume and sinogram storage as well as for the corresponding backward/forward projection operations, invalidating direct methods like AUTOMAP~\cite{zhu2018image} and other unrolling methods~\cite{he2018optimizing,xu2022convex}.
+Rather than training a network targeting a whole volume, we train a network that learns a patch-based representation to overcome the memory limit for volumetric reconstruction.
 The architecture of our proposed network is illustrated in Fig.~\ref{fig:Network}.
-It is a light-weight 3D network that combines U-Net~\cite{ronneberger2015u} and ResNet~\cite{xie2017aggregated} structures with 3D grouped convolutions ~\cite{huang2018condensenet} and special 3D pixel shuffle operations to promote application speed and performance.
+It is a light-weight 3D network that combines U-Net~\cite{ronneberger2015u} and ResNet~\cite{xie2017aggregated} with 3D grouped convolutions ~\cite{huang2018condensenet} and specialized 3D pixel shuffle operations to promote application speed and performance.